harshvardhan1322/Online-Food-Delivery-System-Database/README.md

 # Technologies Used
 - Database: MySQL 8.0
 - Modeling Tool: dbdiagram.io / draw.io
-- Data Access: MySQL Workbench / phpMyAdmin
+- Data Access: MySQL Workbench
-- (Optional) Flask / PHP frontend or Power BI dashboard for visualization

 # How to Use
 - Clone the repository